mgba-emu/mgba/README.md

 Compiling
 ---------

 Compiling requires using CMake 3.1 or newer.
-GCC, Clang and Visual Studio 2019 known to work to compile mGBA.
+GCC, Clang, and Visual Studio 2019 are known to work for compiling mGBA.

 #### Docker building